 Nonprofits, associations, and companies across the world are scrambling under a new normal from the COVID-19 crisis.
-But the lessons learned now are also preparing organizations to mitigate risk, find opportunity, and build for the future in ways that will make them rock solid when the next crisis, albeit on a hopefully smaller scale, occurs.
+But the lessons learned now are also preparing organizations to mitigate risk, find opportunities, and build for the future in ways that will make them rock solid when the next crisis, albeit on a hopefully smaller scale, occurs.

 Here are three ways public and government affairs organizations can future-proof against the rapidly changing and difficult public policy landscape.

 Bring Your Team Online

-In order to future-proof your organization for the inevitable “worst case scenario,” you need to create an online workspace and repository for your team to access in the absence of a traditional office setting.
+To future-proof your organization for the inevitable “worst-case scenario,” you need to create an online workspace and repository for your team to access in the absence of a traditional office setting.

 Take and share meeting notes after you meet with stakeholders and document decisions and processes in a central place to give everyone on your team visibility.
 By documenting all aspects of your work and assigning responsibility and goals in one online place, you’ll be able to create a culture of seamless collaboration and transparency around your successes and failures.

 It’s more important now than ever before to place relevant files, news articles, and links all in a single shared place for your team to have access.
 Doing this will drive alignment and also help you capture valuable work products that may otherwise get lost in someone’s inbox or be left to hoping people follow best practices.

 Create a Recovery Plan with Stakeholder Management

 Creating a recovery plan for your government relations or public affairs team to map out the necessary stakeholders and processes you need to activate once you can return to your offices will mean you’re ahead of the curve once the crisis abates.

 Creating a stakeholder management strategy will allow your team to hit the ground running once you can leave the safety of your home and connect with lawmakers, business leaders, and grassroots networks that are highly fragmented and disconnected right now.